is a bizarre 2010 film, described as a "computer-animated live action fantasy" that revolves around a No Name Given

 - Dual Wielding: Killer #4 wields a pair of Chinese broadswords which Yoshi later takes.
 Uncle wields a pair of kitchen knives when Killer #2 and his mooks come to question him and Momoko about Yoshi.
 Some random fighters in the final fight between the Defense League and the Red Shirts dual wield various combinations of blades.

-- Due to the Dead: Yoshi makes a point of closing one of his opponent's eyes after he kills them.
+- Due to the Dead: Yoshi makes a point of closing Killer #4's eyes.

 - Earn Your Happy Ending